iredmail/docs/en_US/installation/0-install.ee.md

 ![](./images/ee/setup-review-and-deploy.png){: width="700px" }

-Click `Confirm and Deploy` button to deploy immediately:
+Click `Confirm and Deploy` button to deploy immediately.
+Note: It will ask you to input username and password for http basic authentication again.

 ![](./images/ee/setup-deploy.png){: width="700px" }